 All families & communities Face Crisis,and the GOAL is to navigate through the crisis.

-Global Family Alliance works with communities to set up Family Alliance Networks (FANs).
+American Family Alliance works with communities to set up Family Alliance Networks (FANs).
 They build bridges between families in crisis and the resources within communities.
 The goal is a network collaboration to strengthen the effectiveness of the community.
 Without education, tools and support, a crisis can destroy a family.
 With the crisis level of addictions, trafficking, suicides, gang/mass shootings and violent abuses facing families, a strong collaborative effort in a community is required to solve these serious concerns.

 FAN assists by educating early identification, intervention, and prevention.
 When a community understands the damage done by trauma, the stigma associated decreases.
 Education and training raises awareness about trauma bonding, moral injury, coercive control abuses and trauma informed interventions.
 Most importantly, FAN facilitates a grass roots effort to stop and prevent further damage to our families, and works to find answers and build stronger communities through collaboration and networking.